parlaynu/s3blast/README.md

 If you can upload to the bucket using the AWS CLI, then this will work for you as well.

+## Operation

+This tool is designed so it can be run multiple times over the same source and bucket/key and only new or modified files will be uploaded.

+Note: it never deletes files in the bucket.

+Fle contents are tracked using sha256 hashes.
+This hash of the file content is calculated during scanning of the source and is also stored in the object in S3 as custom metadata when it is uploaded.

+Files are only uploaded if they don't already exist in S3, or if the local and S3 content hashes don't match.

+Additionally, the exit status is zero if there were no failures, and non-zero if there were any failures.
+You could use this, for example, in a bash script to keep repeating the upload until it completes without failure.

 ## Usage

 The usage is: